Michael-Jiahao-Zhang/SUSTech_CS207_2021F_Digital-Design/README.md

 - 2021Fall Degital Design course

-- Consists of a full-mark final project(120/100), as well as four high-mark assignments which you may refer to when you encounter difficulties.
+- Consists of a full-mark final project(120/100), as well as four high-mark assignments which you may refer to.